User documentation

 For each CAN transceiver,

-a concrete implementation of the can::AbstractCANTransceiver
+a concrete implementation of the can::AbstractCANTransceiver class is instantiated.

 While each concrete implementation will have its own configuration to set up,

-the only configuration needed is that each CAN transceiver
+from the viewpoint of cpp2can the only configuration needed is that each CAN transceiver

-is assigned a unique Bus ID which is passed to the can::AbstractCANTransceiver
+is assigned a unique Bus ID which is passed to the can::AbstractCANTransceiver constructor.

-Once instantiated, higher-level libraries or applications use the can::ICANTransceiver
+Once instantiated, higher-level libraries or applications use the can::ICANTransceiver interface

 to perform operations such as…